How to Install PuTTy on Ubuntu Linux

 • PuTTY: The core application for establishing SSH connections and managing remote servers.

 During installation, APT will automatically handle dependencies.
-If prompted to confirm, type y and press Enter.
+Subsequently, if prompted to confirm, type y and press Enter.

 Step 2: Verify the Installation